winirarrazaval/hotel/README.md

 ### User Stories

-- As an administrator, I should be able to view a list of rooms that are not reserved for a given date range
+- As an administrator, I can view a list of rooms that are not reserved for a given date range
-- As an administrator, I should be able to reserve an available room for a given date range
+- As an administrator, I can reserve an available room for a given date range

 ### Constraints